 Now I know what you're thinking.
 Have you prepared, JED?

 Not specifically.
-I could have some insightful questions for the first two guests of the day - elected officials Hammond councilman Anthony Higgs and US Senator Joe Donnelly - but that would take a little of the fun out of it.
-You lose a little spontaneity when you read the recipe too many times.
+I could have prepared some insightful questions for the first two guests of the day - elected officials Hammond councilman Anthony Higgs and US Senator Joe Donnelly - but that would take the fun out of it.
+You lose spontaneity when you read the recipe too many times.

 Besides, Spencer Tracy may have been on to something.
 Rehearsal?
 Are you kidding me?
 Turn on the cameras and let's go, Katherine.
-Today's lineup is a little heavy on testosterone, but an interesting one nonetheless put together by producer Ryan Walsh.
-The best producer in Chicago really is in Indiana.
+Today's lineup is a little heavy on testosterone, but interesting nonetheless.
+It was put together by producer Ryan Walsh.
+The best producer in Chicago is in Indiana.
 Just start talking, JED.
 Just start talking.

 4:48am.
 The biggest decision of the morning is whether to ride the bicycle or the scooter.
-Later on there will be bigger decisions like what questions to ask of guests and what to tell the interns and employees to do.
-But as of 4:49 in the morning it's whether to ride the scooter or the bike.
+Later on, there will be bigger decisions like what questions to ask guests and what to tell the interns and employees to do.
+But as of 4:49 in the morning, it's whether to ride the scooter or the bike.

-Rode the bike last night down the trail on the Little Calumet River with daughter Jacks.
-A little disheartening that on a cool July evening we were the only ones on the stretch of trail we travelled.
-Don't get me wrong - Like most people in radio, I do crave being alone, and having a stretch of trail along a river to myself on a regular basis is pretty cool.
-But a lotta dough went into making those trails and I'd like to see more people get off their duffs and use them.
+I rode the bike last night down the Little Calumet River trail with my daughter Jacks.
+It was a little disheartening that on a cool July evening we were the only ones on the trail.
+Don't get me wrong - Like most people in radio, I crave being alone.
+And having a stretch of trail along a river to yourself on a regular basis is pretty cool.
+But a lotta dough went into the trails and I'd like to see more people get off their duffs and use them.

 It's a radio Wednesday.
 I don't know who the guests are.
 Let's leave that to producer Ryan.
-If you've been doing this morning radio stuff long enough then you can pretty much just start talking and stuff comes out of your mouth.
-When a new guest comes in or calls in, Ryan either hands me a piece of paper or I just start talking anyhows.
+If you've been doing this morning radio stuff long enough, then you start talking and stuff comes out of your mouth.
+When a new guest comes in, Ryan either hands me a piece of paper or I just start talking anyhows.
 It's all the same.
 Talk talk talk talk talk.

-Maybe you can see that after four hours of talking... and then another four or five hours of talking to people about buying ads or directing people to edit certain stuff or to pay bills or erect a piece of studio furniture... that it might be kinda cool to have your own stretch of trail for a while.
+Maybe you can see that after four hours of talking... and then another four hours of talking people into buying ads or directing people to edit stuff or paying bills or erecting a piece of studio furniture... that it might be kinda cool to have your own stretch of trail for a while.

 Just a while.

-A flight attendant bound and rammed against concrete in her own home... that gets to you.
+A flight attendant bound and rammed against concrete in her own home... that'll get to you.

 An elderly woman lying in her bed at a hospital and she's stabbed to death in the middle of the night.
 That kinda gets to you.

-So it goes, so Kurt Vonnegut would say.
-I'm watching the big trucks and the many cars passing by in the huge "Window to the Region" at our new studios on Indianapolis Boulevard.
+So it goes, so says Kurt Vonnegut.
+I'm watching the big trucks and the many cars pass by in the huge "Window to the Region" at our new studios on Indianapolis Boulevard.
 Life really does just go on.
 Radio proves that.
 Always open, never closes, just like White Castles.